-Simply put, your "friends" on Snapchat are your Snapchat contacts: other Snapchat users whom you know and have connected with.
-They may be existing contacts who happen to use Snapchat, friends or family whom you invite to use Snapchat, or new people you meet who invite you to be their Snapchat "friend."
+Simply put, your "friends" on Snapchat are your Snapchat contacts: other users whom you know and have connected with.
+They may be existing contacts who happen to use Snapchat, friends or family whom you invite to use the app, or new people you meet who invite you to be their "friend."

-There are at least 5 different ways to find friends on Snapchat: search for someone's user name, add or invite people to Snapchat from your device's address book, scan someone's "Snapcode," find users near your current location who are also looking for friends, or send your Snapchat user name to other users.
+There are at least 5 different ways to find new friends: search for someone's user name, add or invite people from your device's address book, scan someone's "Snapcode," find users near your current location who are also looking for friends, or send your Snapchat user name to other users.

 Add someone as a friend by entering their corresponding user name.
 Tap where it says "User Name" and type in the user name of the person whom you want to add as a friend on Snapchat.
 When their user name appears below, tap the "+" button beside it to add them as a friend.